CraigIDent/SpliSER/README.md

 **What will I need for this step?**<br>
 1. You will need your RNA-seq alignment files in BAM format
-2. An accompanying BED file for each BAM.
-3. You may also want an annotation file for your organism (from the same reference genome used for the alignment step) in GFF or GTF format.
+2. You may also want an annotation file for your organism (from the same reference genome used for the alignment step) in GFF or GTF format.
 <br>

 ### parameters